-In a small suburban town in Surrey, a 74-year-old gender-fluid singer has been performing songs on the street to lift people’s spirits during the Covid-19 pandemic.
+In a small suburban town in Surrey, a 74-year-old singer has been performing songs on the street to lift people’s spirits during the Covid-19 pandemic.

 Tom published his film – Carley – to coincide with the International Day Against Homophobia, Biphobia & Transphobia (#IDAHOBIT) which is a worldwide celebration of gender and sexual diversities.

 Before seeing his neighbours’ reaction to Carley’s performances on the street, Tom said he never could have imagined that a gender non-conforming person would be accepted as part of the community in Ewell.

 It’s mostly retired people in bungalows who live here.
 Not exactly the kind of people who are famous for having liberal, accepting, or forward-thinking views.